Gl4 Vs. Gl5 Gear Oil : What are The Differences?

 Gl4 vs. Gl5 Differences

-The main difference between GL4 and GL5 is that the former has more additives to boost its extreme pressure.
-The additives, in this case, are phosphorous and sulfur compounds.
+The main difference between GL4 and GL5 is that GL4 has more additives to boost its extreme-pressure performance.
+The additives, in this case, are phosphorus and sulfur compounds.
 They help by providing a sacrificial layer on the gear surfaces to reduce their degradation rate.

-The other contrasting point is their use, with the GL4 being suitable for severe hypoid gear service without the shock loading factor.
+The other contrasting point is their use: the GL4 is suitable for severe hypoid gear service without the shock-loading factor.
 On the other hand, you use the GL5 for high-service hypoid gear with shock loads.
 Plus, it is not for use on the gearbox.
-GL4 and GL5 work in high-pressure conditions, though the latter has a high affinity to extreme-pressure surroundings.
+GL4 and GL5 operate under high pressure, though the latter has a high affinity for extreme-pressure environments.

 FAQs